-Silicon Valley Bank Private Savings Account is not an interest-bearing account.
+Silicon Valley Bank savings account is not an interest-bearing account.

-What features and perks does Silicon Valley Bank Private Savings Account offer?
+What features and perks does Silicon Valley Bank savings account offer?

-- Fraud monitoring - Silicon Valley Bank Private Savings Account monitors transactions for potentially fraudulent activity, such as when a debit card is unexpectedly used in a different location or you make a sudden string of costly purchases.
+- Fraud monitoring - Silicon Valley Bank savings account monitors transactions for potentially fraudulent activity, such as when a debit card is unexpectedly used in a different location, or you make a sudden string of costly purchases.

 - Washington, DC